-In 2018, the new Ontario government announced it was reviving the Environmental Assessment (EA) for the GTAW (Highway 413) corridor, proposed to run north of Highway 407 from Vaughan to Milton.
+In 2018, the new Ontario government announced it was reviving the Environmental Assessment (EA) for the GTA West (Highway 413) corridor, proposed to run north of Highway 407 from Vaughan to Milton.
 The EA had been stopped by the Liberal Government based on recommendations from an advisory panel in 2017.
-Transport Action Ontario (TAO) had participated in the previous EA, emphasizing that existing infrastructure (rail, provincial highways, regional roads) should be expanded to full capacity first.
+Transport Action Ontario participated in the previous EA, emphasizing that existing infrastructure (rail, provincial highways, regional roads) should be expanded to full capacity first.

-The 2017 advisory panel report was extremely thoughtful and comprehensive.
+The report was extremely thoughtful and comprehensive.
 It concluded:

 - Future travel demand is very much more uncertain than when the EA was initiated 10 years ago.
 This includes uncertainties in transportation technology (e.g. automated vehicles, shared mobility), economic changes (e-commerce, different manufacturing centres, bigger service economy) and policy changes (climate change mitigation, protection of valuable land, complete communities).
 A broad range of scenarios should be modeled.

 specific promising alternatives were modelled and should be considered before

 - Consider and prioritize planned and constructed extension and expansion of existing highways